Gesee-y/Cruise.jl/README.md

 - [WavesFlow.jl](https://github.com/Gesee-y/WavesFlow.jl): An audio engine.
 It offers audio streaming, effects, audio groups and buses, mixing, and soon spatial audio.

-- [Interactions.jl](https://github.com/Gesee-y/Interactions.jl): A 2D/3D physics engine.
-It supports particles, collision detection, forces, contact resolution, integration using a Verlet integrator, constraints, and more.

-- [ReactiveECS.jl](https://github.com/Gesee-y/ReactiveECS.jl): A modular and high-performance reactive ECS.
-It's based on a reactive pipeline where systems register to a given query, and at each tick, the manager dispatches data to the systems.
-Using a database-like storage system plus partitioning, this ECS can deliver industry-grade performance (even the fastest ECS on some operations) while offering extreme flexibility with system chaining, runtime system injection (even in chains), and `HierarchicalLock` for manual but granular concurrency safety.

-### Core Systems
+### Default plugins

-> This doesn't mean that Cruise.jl is strictly bound to these systems — it just means that the best way to interact with Cruise.jl is through them.

 - [Outdoors.jl](https://github.com/Gesee-y/Outdoors.jl): A backend-agnostic window manager.
 Based on a microkernel architecture, it offers a clear interface to define window and event management backends.
 SDL and GLFW are already supported with a unified way to manage inputs.

 - [Horizons.jl](https://github.com/Gesee-y/Horizons.jl): A backend-agnostic rendering engine.
 Based on command buffers, you just need to define your own commands or use the existing ones and create new actions for them to build your own rendering backend.
 The SDL backend is available with optimized post processing, upscaling/downscaling and logging.

-- [Crates.jl](https://github.com/Gesee-y/Crates.jl): An asset loader and manager.
-It offers an easy-to-extend interface to load any type of file and manage their lifecycle.
-Hot reloading is in progress.

-- **Cruise.jl**: The package itself offers several tools and utilities, such as a plugin system to add your own modules and manage their lifecycle in the game loop, a `@gameloop` macro, linking modules together, and managing their processing order.
-Provides utilities like do while loops, dynamic structs and more.
+- [Interactions.jl](https://github.com/Gesee-y/Interactions.jl): A 2D/3D physics engine.
+It supports particles, collision detection, forces, contact resolution, integration using a Verlet integrator, constraints, and more.

+- [ReactiveECS.jl](https://github.com/Gesee-y/ReactiveECS.jl): A modular and high-performance reactive ECS.
+It's based on a reactive pipeline where systems register to a given query, and at each tick, the manager dispatches data to the systems.
+Using a database-like storage system plus partitioning, this ECS can deliver industry-grade performance (even the fastest ECS on some operations) while offering extreme flexibility with system chaining, runtime system injection (even in chains), and `HierarchicalLock` for manual but granular concurrency safety.

 ## Example: Moving an Image with Input